Work in Oman

 Pathway to Long-Term Residency in Oman

 Foreign professionals can maintain long-term residency in Oman by renewing their employment contracts and residency cards (Oman ID).
-Many expats live in Oman for 10–20 years through continuous employment.
-Oman does not provide permanent residency or citizenship to most expatriates, but long-term stay is possible through stable jobs and employer sponsorship.
-Workers can also sponsor their spouse and children through family joining visas.
+Long-term stay and permanent residnece in Oman is possible through stable jobs and employer sponsorship.

 How Y-Axis Can Help You